Why you should plan a spring break in Tuscany

 Spring is a pleasant time to visit Tuscany and its beauties.
 If you are planning your upcoming holiday and you haven’t booked your flight ticket yet, I would recommend you to think about a spring break in Tuscany.

 Spring means flowers.
-You can open your window and see the green grass of your garden, trees in bloom, wild flowers as daisies, poppies or primroses all around.
-A sense of wellness immediately infect you, making you feel good and full of energy.
+You can open your window and see the green grass of your garden, trees in bloom, wildflowers as daisies, poppies or primroses all around.
+A sense of wellness immediately infects you, making you feel good and full of energy.

 You have many good reasons to think about a spring break in Italy, especially a holiday in Tuscany.

 Garden of a beautiful Villa in the Lucchesia area